Norman L Beatty, MD, FACP

 About Norman L Beatty

 Dr. Beatty has been studying triatomines (kissing bugs) the insect vector responsible for transmitting the parasite that causes Chagas disease in humans and other mammals and Chagas disease since 2015.
 He is currently researching the prevalence of Chagas disease in Florida as well as throughout the United States.
-His research has been presented at several conferences, including both the Infectious Diseases Society of America and the American Society of Tropical Medicine and Hygiene annual scientific meetings.
+His research has been presented at several conferences, including both the Infectious Diseases Society of America, the American Society of Tropical Medicine and Hygiene annual scientific meetings.
+Dr. Beatty has a clinic dedicated to Chagas disease which offers advanced testing and management.

 Accomplishments